Strongly reversible classes in $\mathrm{SL}(n,\mathbb{C})$: Strong reversibility in

-Conversely, up to conjugacy, we can assume that $A$ is in Jordan form given by Equation \eqref{eq-block-Jordan-matrices-str-rev-general}.
-If either of the conditions $(\ref{cond-1-thr-strong-SL(n,C)})$ and $(\ref{cond-2-thr-strong-SL(n,C)})$ of \thmref{thr-main-strong-rev-SL(n,C)} holds, then using a similar argument as in \propref{prop-str-rev-subform-SL}, we can construct a suitable involution $g$ in $\mathrm{SL}(n,\C)$ such that $gAg^{-1} = A^{-1}$.
+Conversely, up to conjugacy, we can assume that $A$ is in Jordan form as given by Equation \eqref{eq-block-Jordan-matrices-str-rev-general}.
+If $A$ satisfies at least one of the conditions $(\ref{cond-1-thr-strong-SL(n, C)})$ and $(\ref{cond-2-thr-strong-SL(n, C)})$ of \thmref{thr-main-strong-rev-SL(n, C)}, then using \remref{rem-construction-rev-inv} and \propref{prop-str-rev-subform-SL}, we can construct a suitable involution $g$ in $\mathrm{SL}(n,\C)$ such that $gAg^{-1} = A^{-1}$.
 Therefore, $A$ is strongly reversible in $\mathrm{SL}(n,\C)$.
 This completes the proof.